 To guide our assessment of the options being developed for the new switching arrangements, we’ve developed design principles.

 In May 2016 Ofgem modified the Data Communications Company (DCC) licence to set out new obligations for DCC’s role in the Switching Programme.
-By its licence DCC is required to contribute to the design of the Central Switching Service and switching arrangements to provide a platform for fast and reliable switching.
-This also requires DCC to procure the Relevant Service Capability that will underpin the new arrangements.
+This requires DCC to contribute to the design of the Central Switching Service providing a platform for fast and reliable switching and to procure the Relevant Service Capability that will underpin the new arrangements.
+We are proposing to further modify DCC’s licence to set out its role during DBT and early years of live operations.

 To find out more about upcoming procurement opportunities, please visit: https://www.smartdcc.co.uk/about-dcc/future-service-development/switching-programme/